Dolphins Barn Jewish Cemetery

+Dolphins Barn Jewish Cemetery (Reilig Ghiúdach an Charnáin) is the principal Jewish burial place in Dublin, Ireland.

+History

-Dolphins Barn Jewish Cemetery (Reilig Ghiúdach an Charnáin) was established in 1898 by Robert Bradlaw a dentist and prominent member of Dublin's Jewish community who raised £300 in donations to set up a new chevra kadisha. and the Dublin Jewish Holy Burial Society (HBS), founded in 1884 and dedicated to financier and philanthropist Sir Moses Montefiore.
-It replaced Ballybough Cemetery, Fairview, as the principal Jewish cemetery in Dublin, and close to the south circular road area, where a large number of jews lived.
-There is also a prayer room on the site.
-With Dolphins barn being the Orthodox cemetery, there is also a Progressive Jewish Cemetery, Woodtown Cemetery, on Oldcourt Road, Rathfarnham, established in 1952.
+The cemetery was established in 1898 by Robert Bradlaw, a dentist and prominent member of Dublin's Jewish community, who raised £300 in donations to set up a new chevra kadisha and the Dublin Jewish Holy Burial Society (HBS), founded in 1884.
+It was dedicated to financier and philanthropist Sir Moses Montefiore.
+It replaced Ballybough Cemetery in Fairview as the principal Jewish cemetery in Dublin.

+Location and facilities

+The burial ground lies close to the South Circular Road, in the vicinity of which a large number of Jews lived, and is located near where the districts of Dolphin's Barn, Harold's Cross, Crumlin and Drimnagh meet.
+There is a prayer room on the site.

+Dolphin's Barn is an Orthodox Jewish cemetery, and Dublin also has a Progressive Jewish burial place, Woodtown Progressive Jewish Cemetery, on Oldcourt Road, Rathfarnham, established in 1952.

 Burials

-The earliest burial is that of Ze'ev, son of Gedaliya Levi Goldring, who died 6 September 1898.
-It contains one Commonwealth grave from World War II that of Flight Lieutenant [Pilot] Maurice Donald Khan.
-The cemetery founder Robert Bradlaw is buried also here.
+The cemetery's earliest burial is that of Ze'ev, son of Gedaliya Levi Goldring, who died on 6 September 1898.
+It contains one Commonwealth grave from World War II, that of Flight Lieutenant [Pilot] Maurice Donald Khan.
+The cemetery's founder, Robert Bradlaw, is also buried here.